Truncus arteriosus

 Having only one large blood vessel means that oxygen-poor and oxygen-rich blood mix.
 This mixing reduces the amount of oxygen delivered to the body.
 It usually increases the amount of blood flow into the lungs too.
 The heart has to work harder to adjust for the changes in blood flow.

-A person with truncus arteriosus also usually has a hole between the two lower heart chambers, called the ventricles.
+A baby, also called a fetus, with truncus arteriosus also usually has a hole between the two lower heart chambers, called the ventricles.
 The hole is called a ventricular septal defect.

 Another name for truncus arteriosus is common arterial trunk.